 WINNER CLARE MOORE

 Clare is an emerging young leader who has a passion for human rights, disability rights, social justice and equity.
-She is the Chief Executive Officer at Women With Disabilities ACT (WWDACT).
-Clare has faced discriminations due to gender and disability,and her strength and resilience in overcoming these discriminations has developed her skills as a role model for young people with disability.
-Clare is not afraid to advocate for the rights of others, she leads by example and is an expert in creating an environment where others feel supported to speak up.
+Clare is the Chief Executive Officer at Women With Disabilities ACT (WWDACT).
+Clare has faced discriminations due to gender and disability,and their strength and resilience in overcoming these discriminations has developed their skills as a role model for young people with disability.
+Clare is not afraid to advocate for the rights of others, leads by example and is an expert in creating an environment where others feel supported to speak up.

 COMMENDATION SHAY-LEIGH WILLIS